Chasing shadows with Gottesman-Kitaev-Preskill codes: Introduction

 In this work, we develop shadow tomography protocols by focusing on logical subsystems prescribed by the GKP code.
 This also yields an effective finite subspace of the infinite dimensional CV Hilbert space and we show how effective shadow tomography protocols can be derived that reproduce logical expectation values of operators relative to the chosen GKP-codes.
 On the technical level, this is executed by twirling a CV-POVM over a set of random \textit{logical} Clifford gates, which has the effect that the logical action of the POVM becomes projected onto a depolarizing channel.
 This effect is revealed when the pointer states output by the protocol are evaluated in accordance to a decoder associated to the code.
 This structure reveals an interesting interplay between the physical structure of the system and its logical content.
 We identify different applications of the GKP-shadow tomography toolbox developed here by considering different choices of bosonic POVMs and finally show how a general shadow protocol for CV states can be obtained by combining our GKP-shadow tomography tools with a random choice of GKP codes.

 For example, when the protocol is executed using heterodyne measurement as POVM, the fact that GKP Clifford gates are represented by Gaussian unitary operations implies that the protocol outputs an ensemble of \textit{Gaussian states}, which contain the same logical information (relative to the chosen GKP code) as the given input state.
 Here the key upshot of our combination of techniques is that the statistical methods used in classical shadow tomography allow for the derivation of rigorous bounds on the number of such Gaussian states needed to faithfully retain the logical content of the input.
-While the bounds we derive scale exponentially in the system size, the key point of this result is that they are obtained \textit{without} knowledge of an analytical expression for the input state.
+While the bounds we derive scale exponentially in the system size, the key point of this result is that they are obtained \textit{without} knowledge of an analytical expression for the input state or strong assumptions of its physical structure.
+In the context of engineering GKP states for quantum computation this is particularly relevant, since many different analytical approximations to GKP states are used throughout the literature~\cite{MatsuuraEquivalence} and its specific physical structure finally depends on varying engineering details~\cite{Sivak_2023, konno2023propagating}.

 This protocol yields an experimental \textit{black-box} procedure to convert an arbitrary physical input state into a convex combination of Gaussian states.
 As Gaussian states are easy to simulate classically \cite{Weedbrook_2012}, we expect this technique to be of value in assessing the performance of quantum computation and error correction using real GKP states.
+An illustration of this process is provided in fig.~\ref{fig:heterodyne_shadow}.